 Windows of cars to deserted shoulders

+Of highways?
 In honor of history and its marches let us

 Have a closet museum of dropped and discarded

 First published in Issue 150